rosenblu1/clippy/README.md

 # clippy
-Simple Clipboard Manager for Mac in the Menubar
+A simple clipboard manager for Mac in the Menubar